SeanTurner026/Melbourne-Mexican-Food/README.md

 ## Results

 With the features that the first model utilised (with the top 500 TFIDF features, instead of 2000), I trained a Random Forest Regression model that had an r<sup>2</sup> score of 0.69.
-Using this model to impute numerical ratings on the sentiment reviews, I was able to generate the second plot in the below, which utilises the imputed review scores when calculating the new average review scores for each restaurant
+Using this model to impute numerical ratings on the sentiment reviews, I was able to generate the new second plot in the below, which utilises the imputed review scores when calculating the new average review scores for each restaurant.

-### USE CASE: WORK THIS IN WITH THE non-review scores

 ![Image](https://raw.githubusercontent.com/SeanTurner026/Zomato-and-Melbourne-Mexican-Restaurants/master/Images/subplots2.png)